olekongithub/incsite/content/pages/interns.md

 My name is Kevin Ramsunder, and I am a third year undergraduate student at Queens College.
-I started programming as a hobby in high school after participating in my school's Robotics program.
+I started programming as a hobby in high school after participating in my school's robotics program.
 Nowadays, my main goal in this field is to use technology to improve every aspect of our daily lives.
 Aside from my own personal projects, I enjoy coding collaboratively with others who share the same passion for creating useful and innovative software.
-I am also a believer in the Open-Source movement and its mission to make software free for the community.
+I am also a believer in the Open-Source Movement and its mission to make software free for the community.
 At the Queens College Incubator, I am interested in the Starter Jobs task in hopes that the project will have a real world impact for people who are having trouble finding jobs.
 My resume is